itsmoosh/g3m3/readme.md

 This repository contains software written mostly in Fortran for simulating magnetospheric plasmas.
 A multifluid model is used that treats electrons, proton solar wind, hydrogen, and oxygen as resistive, charged fluids.

-There are scripts serving 4 purposes:
+There are scripts serving 5 purposes:
-	1. To compile the code (see step 3 below)
+	1. To compile the code (see step 4 below)
-	2. To run the simulations (step 6 below)
+	2. To run the simulations (step 7 below)
+	3. To print images of physical quantities (step 3 below)
-	3. To archive output data (step 8 below)
+	4. To archive binary output data and logs (step 9 below)
-	4. To parse fluid files into ASCII from their default binary format (step 9 below)
+	5. To parse fluid files into ASCII from their default binary format

 Info for getting started: